Kopernicus/Kopernicus/README.md

 2.)
 Numerous vetted bugfixes from bleeding edge.

 3.)
-Since we support more than one KSP version now, we have renamed this version tag to version 1.9.1-23.
-We still support 1.8.1, but the "mainline" version chosen is the latest KSP supported.
+Since we support more than one KSP version now, you may have to look back a bit for the "1.8.1" or other "old" versions if you are looking for them.

 About